100 Heroes: Truman Capote

 Personal life

-Capote publicly acknowledge that he was a gay man.
+Capote publicly acknowledged that he was a gay man.

 Significant relationships included Newton Arvin, John O’Shea, and Jack Dunphy.